 I start by trimming out the extra stems lower down on the main stem, this photo looks like I am cutting the main stem but in actuality I am not, just one of the lower side shoots.

 Now I am cutting another side shoot.
 You can see I will be left with a main shoot or stem from which I want more side shoots to grow but higher up on the main stem.

-I use pantyhose cut into narrow strips.
-I like these as opposed to twine as they stretch with the growth of the plant and even they blend in, as they age they actually turn a sort of green which is not unpleasant.
+For ties I use pantyhose cut into narrow strips.
+These work better for me as opposed to twine as they stretch with the growth of the plant and the color blends in as they age to a grey green.

 You can see how I have tied up the lavender to the bamboo.
 Another benefit of working with these is the gorgeous scent they release as you work with them.
 Aromatherapy at its freshest!